Kumo-chan/DAI-2022-HTTP-Infra/README.md

 * You are able to explain why a reverse proxy is useful to improve the security of the infrastructure.
 * You have **documented** your configuration in your report.

+To check loadbalancer you can test with whoiam
 ## Step 3a: Dynamic cluster management

 The goal of this section is to allow Traefik to dynamically detect several instances of the (dynamic/static) Web servers.
 You may have already done this in the previous step 3.